Apple to Oranges.

 What is more is that in this study many participants received no support from family and friends.
 Rather than encouraging their weight loss efforts, some friends and family members responded negatively, intentionally or unintentionally sabotaging their progress by making unhelpful comments or tempting with high-calorie foods.

-Just as we have seen here in my studio and online communities, for many women, significant life transitions — such as starting a sedentary job, getting married, pregnancy and childbirth — had become traps, triggering cycles of “continual bouts of weight gain, weight loss, maintenance, and prevention of weight regain.
+Just as we have seen here in each of my Online Programmes and Bootcamps, for many women, significant life transitions — such as starting a sedentary job, getting married, pregnancy and childbirth — had become traps, triggering cycles of “continual bouts of weight gain, weight loss, maintenance, and prevention of weight regain.

 We all know that these ‘life transitions’ impact on our food behaviors.
 This is why we call it a ‘weight-loss journey,’ showing the need for a total lifestyle change, rather than a temporary diet to achieve and maintain weight loss.